German-speaking Community of Belgium

 The Executive (government) of the German-speaking Community meets in Eupen.

 The German-speaking Community (Deutschsprachige Gemeinschaft (Belgiens), /de/, DG), (Note: Communauté germanophone (de Belgique) /fr/; Duitstalige Gemeenschap (van België) /nl/.) also known as East Belgium (Ostbelgien /de/), (Note: Belgique de l'Est /fr/; Oost-België /nl/.) is one of the three federal communities of Belgium.
-The community is composed of nine municipalities in Liège Province, Wallonia, within the Eupen-Malmedy region in Eastern Belgium.
+The community comprises nine municipalities in Liège Province, Wallonia, within the Eupen-Malmedy region in Eastern Belgium.
 The primary language of the community is German, making this one of the three official languages in Belgium.
 Traditionally the community and the wider area around it forms an intersection of various local languages and/or dialects, namely Limburgish, Ripuarian and Moselle Franconian varieties.
 The community has an area of 854 km2, and has a population of around 79,000 (as of January 2024) – about 7.0% of Liège Province and about 0.7% of the national total.

 Bordering the Netherlands, Germany and Luxembourg, the area has its own parliament and government at Eupen.
-The German-speaking Community of Belgium was annexed in 1920 from Germany.
+The German-speaking Community of Belgium was ceded in 1920 by Germany.
 There are also some other areas where German is spoken that belonged to Belgium before 1920, but these are not part of the German-speaking Community.
 This category includes the Bleiberg-Welkenraedt-Baelen area in the northeastern part of the province of Liège, as well as Arelerland (the city of Arlon and some nearby villages in the southeastern portion of the province of Belgian Luxembourg).
 However, German is declining in these areas outside of the core German-speaking Community due to the expansion of French.